espressomd/espresso/doc/sphinx/contributing.rst

 -  Obtaining development version of

--  Archives of both developers’ and users’ mailing lists
+-  Archives of both developers' and users' mailing lists

 -  Registering to mailing lists